Middle school (grades 6-8) · Houston, TX

 What is the racial and ethnic makeup of Discovery Middle?

-The largest demographic group at Discovery Middle is Hispanic or Latino at 88.7%.
-The school serves a student body in HOUSTON, TX.
+The largest demographic group at Discovery Middle is Hispanic or Latino at 88.7% of enrollment, in Houston, TX.

 What is the Resource Investment Index for Discovery Middle?